Xbox Live Integration Policies for PC and Mobile Devices

 |Sharing to a social network||220||XPRIVILEGE_SOCIAL_NETWORK_SHARING||Xbox One Only: Allows a user to share information, including game progress, Kinect-generated content, game clips, and so on outside of Xbox Live.|

 TTitles must not transmit user data or allow communication over Xbox Live when the user's privacy & online safety settings do not allow it.

 Titles meet this XR by retrieving data from Xbox Live services.
 If the title uses its own services, it must check the user's privacy permissions at the beginning of a session or when a new user joins the session.
 For user-initiated scenarios outside of sessions, titles meet this requirement by checking privacy prior to displaying the user's data and before performing the action.
 The following list of privacy settings is available for titles to check:

 |CommunicateUsingText||Check whether or not the user can send a message with text content to the target user.|

 |CommunicateUsingVoice||Check whether or not the user can communicate using voice with the target user.|

-Titles that use communication services must ensure that users do not hear or see inbound communications (text/voice messages, invites, in game groups, etc) from any users whom they have explicitly blocked or muted on Xbox Live.
-Titles which offer communication between Xbox Live and non-Xbox Live network players must offer the ability to mute any non-Xbox Live players for the duration of the session.
+During the gameplay session, titles which offer communication between Xbox Live and non-Xbox Live network players must offer the ability to mute any non-Xbox Live players for the duration of the session.

 Achievements and awards